-I was advised but I did not I was advised and got information I was advised and got information understand / remember which on the steps needed to finalise the on all the details of the steps steps were to be followed, by procedure, but I am not sure I can needed to finalise the procedure, which deadlines and which be capable of doing it alone. which I can (or did) do on my documents should be prepared.
+I was advised but I did not understand I was advised and got information on I was advised and got information on / remember which steps were to be the steps needed to finalise the all the details of the steps needed to followed, by which deadlines and procedure, but I am not sure I can be finalise the procedure, which I can (or which documents should be prepared. capable of doing it alone. did) do on my own.